RodneyMcQuain/CRUD-Music/README.md

 # CRUD-Music
-A simple CRUD app where a user can create, select, update, and delete artist and album records.
+A simple CRUD app with user login where a user can create, select, update, and delete artist and album records.
+As well as displaying a random artist and album to listen to each day based on the users records.

 ![alt text](https://imgur.com/43kTzyl.jpg)